anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 * Proof of identity, also called proof of origin: provides data origin authentication of the certification request.
-  Typically this is achieved by a signature using the pledge IDevID secret over some data, which needs to include a sufficiently strong identifier of the pledge, such as the device serial number typically included in the subject of the IDevID certificate.
+  Typically, this is achieved by a signature using the pledge IDevID secret over some data, which needs to include a sufficiently strong identifier of the pledge, such as the device serial number typically included in the subject of the IDevID certificate.

-The rest of this section gives an non-exhaustive list of solution examples, based on existing technology described in IETF documents:
+The remainder of this section gives an non-exhaustive list of solution examples, based on existing technology described in IETF documents:

 ## Solution Options for Proof of Possession {#solutions-PoP}